bitburner-official/bitburner-src/src/Documentation/doc/basic/terminal.md

 # Terminal

-The Terminal is a console emulator program that lets you interface with all of the [Servers](servers.md) in the game.
+The Terminal is a console emulator program that lets you interface with other [Servers](servers.md) in the game.
-The Terminal can be accessed by clicking the `Terminal` tab on the navigation menu on the left-hand side of the game (you may need to expand the 'Hacking' header in order to see the `Terminal` tab).
+It can be accessed by clicking the `Terminal` tab on the navigation menu on the left-hand side of the game (you may need to expand the 'Hacking' header in order to see the `Terminal` tab).
 Alternatively, the shortcut Alt + t can be used to open the Terminal.

 ## Filesystem (Directories)

-The Terminal contains a **very** basic filesystem that allows you to store and organize your files into different directories.
+The Terminal contains a very basic filesystem to help you organize files into different directories.
-Note that this is **not** a true filesystem implementation.
-Instead, it is done almost entirely using string manipulation.
+Note that this is **not** a _true_ filesystem implementation and instead relies almost entirely on string manipulation.
-For this reason, many of the nice & useful features you'd find in a real filesystem do not exist.
+For this reason, some features found in real-world filesystems do not exist in our Terminal.
+For example:

-Here are the Terminal commands you'll commonly use when dealing with the filesystem.

-- `ls` (view all files in the current folder)
-- `cd` (change folder)
-- `mv` (rename a file)
+- Tab autocompletion does not work with relative paths
+- **`mv` and `rm` commands only accept full filepaths in their arguments.**
+  **They do not act on directories.**

+These features are typically in Linux filesystems and have not yet been added to the game.

 ## Directories